 GPi2

-The GPi2 gate could be considered an RX(π/2)—or RY(π/2)—rotation with an embedded phase.
-It always rotates π/2 radians but can rotate on any longitudinal axis of the Bloch sphere.
-At a ϕ of 0.5 turns (π radians) this is equivalent to RX(π/2), at a ϕ of 0.25 turns (π/2 radians) it is equivalent to RY(π/2), but it can also be mapped to any other azimuthal angle.
+As with the GPi gate, the axis of rotation is set by the parameter ϕ, defined in turns.
+At a ϕ of 0.5 turns (π radians) the GPi2 gate is equivalent to RX(π/2), and at a ϕ of 0.25 turns (π/2 radians) it is equivalent to RY(π/2), but it can also be mapped to any other azimuthal angle.

 Like the GPi gate, the GPi2 gate is physically implemented as a Rabi oscillation made with a two-photon Raman transition.